jpranays/cli-gh/docs/docs/commands/Authentication/Authentication.md

 ### Branch Information

-- `branches` – List all branches in a repository
+- `branch-list` – List all branches in a repository

 ### Collaborator Information

-- `collaborators` – List collaborators for a repository
+- `collaborator-list` – List collaborators for a repository

 ### User Information